intuition-dev/intuDocs/docsSrc/src/index.md

 ```sh
 mbake -s .
 ```
-It will create a css file with auto-prefixes
+It will create a css file with auto-prefixes.

 ## TypeScript